Ferdinand Emmanuel Edralin Marcos, Sr.

-NCRFW’s work during its first decade was influenced by Women and Development framework vis-à-vis the UN Global Program for Action.
-It focused on the improvement of women’s welfare and on programs and projects for women being left out of development on account of their lack of education, training, credit and low self-esteem.9
+NCRFW’s work during its first decade was influenced by the Women and Development framework vis-à-vis the UN Global Program for Action.
+It focused on improving women’s welfare and on programs and projects for women being left out of development on account of their lack of education, training, credit, and low self-esteem.9

-The Commission mobilized the Balikatan sa Kaunlaran, a nationwide women’s movement that was organized to create opportunities for expanded roles of women in economic, social, and political activities of the nation.
-They mobilized women leaders in villages, cities, municipalities and provinces and involved them in programs and projects that could improve women’s participation, leadership and skills for livelihood and income generation to augment family income.10
+The Commission mobilized the Balikatan sa Kaunlaran, a nationwide women’s movement organized to create opportunities for expanded roles of women in the nation’s economic, social, and political activities.
+They mobilized women leaders in villages, cities, municipalities, and provinces.
+They involved them in programs and projects that could improve women’s participation, leadership, livelihood, and income generation skills to augment the family income.10

-Focused on health and nutrition to community cleanliness, food production, education and literacy, Balikatan’s claimed membership was said to be close to 3 million, which was organized to around 132 provincial and city councils.
+Focused on health and nutrition to community cleanliness, food production, education, and literacy, Balikatan’s claimed membership was close to 3 million, organized into around 132 provincial and city councils.